ravifrancesco/Natural_Language_Processing_For_Healthcare/README.md

 ```

 ### File paths
-In the first cells of each notebook you can find 2 (in the case of transfer learning 3) paths:
+In the first cells of each notebook you can find 2 paths:

 ```python
 data_path = path/to/data/